 Strategy #7: Boost Your Digital Reputation

-A recent statistic from Isocial Reviews showed that “a one-star increase in Yelp rating leads to a 5 – 9% increase in revenue.”
+Isocial Reviews recently stated that “a one-star increase in Yelp rating leads to a 5 – 9% increase in revenue.”
 What’s more, “88% of consumers trust online reviews as much as personal recommendations.”

 In this era of intense competition, you’ve got to optimize the “you” in you.
 In other words, who you are affects every other aspect of your business.

-If you’re the type who doesn’t respect people, or appreciate your blog readers, you’ll find it hard to get organic traffic unless you’ll hide under a pseudonym.
+If you’re the type who doesn’t respect people or appreciate your blog readers, you’ll find it hard to get organic traffic, unless you hide under a pseudonym.
 Your online reputation is your currency.
 If you lose it, you’ll work extra hard to get it back, assuming you can get it back at all.

 Building an online reputation takes either time or money.
 If you ask an online reputation management company to help you remove or reduce negative reviews, low-star ratings and complaints, be ready to spend some money.